kishannareshpal/cs50/project1/README.md

-# Project 1
+# Project 1: Web Programming with Python and JavaScript
-For this i've made a simple book review website so a user can submit and view other people's reviews.
+For this project i've made a simple book review website so a user can submit and view other people's reviews.

-You can visit the running website at: [https://kishan-cs50-project1-books.herokuapp.com/]()

 #### Technologies used: